FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ![](../../../images/articles/build_chain_with_wsl_on_windows/change_solidity_version.png)

 Press F5 to compile the contract.
-The bin folder will be generated under contracts, and the compiled HelloWorld.bin and HelloWorld.abi will be generated.
+The bin folder will be generated under contracts, and the compiled HelloWorld.bin and HelloWorld.abi will be generated

 ### 3. Interaction with FICO